mapillary/mapillary_tools/README.md

 ##### Ubuntu

-To install `ffmpeg` on Ubuntu, please type the following in the command line:
+To install `ffmpeg` on Ubuntu type the following in the command line:

 ```bash
 sudo apt-get install ffmpeg